Skip to main content

 • The side that is not touching the right angle

-If you label the right angle first, the side across from it is always c.
-The other two sides can be a and b in either order since it does not matter which is which.
+Label the right angle first.
+The side across from it is always c.
+The other two sides can be a and b in either order — it genuinely doesn’t matter which is which.

 Worked Examples